 Homer Bryce Stadium – Stephen F. Austin Lumberjacks

-Lumberjack Football in the Piney Woods
+Lumberjacks Bring the Axe in the Texas Piney Woods

 Food & Beverage 3

 There are currently four concession stands, two on the home team’s side and two on the visiting team’s side, at Homer Bryce Stadium.
 These stands offer up all the traditional game day fare, such as hot dogs ($3), nachos ($5), popcorn ($2), and bottled water, sodas, and sports drinks ($3).
 There are also traditional offerings such as boxes of candy and soft pretzels.

 The stands also offer some upscale spins on the traditional offerings such as a cheese dog ($4) and pork nachos ($8).
 In 2020 all of these stands are paperless, accepting only credit and debit cards.
 Each stand has multiple windows, so orders tend to move through very quickly.